xcart/xcart-docs/_pages/kb_en/migration/getting_started_with_store_migration.md

 2. If you have a web server, check if it meets [X-Cart system requirements](http://kb.x-cart.com/en/general_setup/installation_guide.html#server-requirements) and make the necessary adjustments.

-    If you have no web server, or it doesn’t qualify, consider [X-Cart Hosting](http://www.x-cart.com/hosting.html), which is fine-tuned for optimal X-Cart performance, or select one of our [trusted partners](http://partners.x-cart.com/hosting-companies).
+    If you have no web server, or it does not qualify, consider [X-Cart Hosting](http://www.x-cart.com/hosting.html), which is fine-tuned for optimal X-Cart performance, or select one of our [trusted partners](http://partners.x-cart.com/hosting-companies).

 3. Once the hosting is ready, proceed to X-Cart installation.
 See a detailed Installation guide [here](http://kb.x-cart.com/en/general_setup/installation_guide.html#installation-process).